AI Governance · Trust Infrastructure

 Built by people who've done this at scale.

-20+ years building security-critical platforms at tier-1 scale across cloud infrastructure, media security, key management, and low-latency systems.
-We are now applying that experience to VDR — trust metadata infrastructure for AI systems, governed automation, and cross-organizational trust.
+20+ years building PKI, key management, and security-critical platforms at tier-1 scale — HSM-backed infrastructure, cryptographic trust systems, and high-reliability media security.
+We are applying that foundation to VDR: trust metadata infrastructure for AI systems, governed automation, and cross-organizational trust.

 BuyDRM / KeyOS